-The selling stockholders have granted to the underwriters a 30-day option to purchase on a pro rata basis up to 1,125,000 additional shares at the offering price less the underwriting discounts and commissions.
-The option may be exercised only to cover any over-allotments of common stock.
+The selling stockholders have granted to the underwriters a 30-day option to purchase on a pro rata basis up to 1,172,329 additional shares at the offering price less the underwriting discounts and commissions.
+The option may be exercised only to cover any overallotments of common stock.

-The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of \$ per share.
-The underwriters and selling group members may allow a discount of \$ per share on sales to other broker/dealers.
-After the offering, the representatives may change the public offering price and concession and discount to broker/dealers.
+The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of \$0.561 per share.
+After the offering, the representatives may change the public offering price and concession.